kblunde/OsloCityBikeAvailabilityViewer/README.md

 This file contains the main functionality for reading the BySykkel API and handles the logic needed for creating the list.

 #### OsloCityBikeAvailabilityViewer/views.py
-Contains the top level entry point to displaying the webpage.
+Contains the top level entry point for displaying the webpage.
 All error handling is handled here.

 #### OsloCityBikeAvailabilityViewer/templates/OsloCityBikeAvailabilityViewer.html
 This is the template page for the HTML output.